julietaumpierrez/documents-photoholmes/src/photoholmes/methods/README.md

 # Use predict to get the final result
 output = method.predict(**input)
 ```
-Given the fact that these are deep learning based methods you will need the corresponding weights.
+For the deep learning based methods you will need the corresponding weights.
 For information on where to find them please refer to the method README.

-Please be aware that some methods might need more information than just the image as input, please refer to each method's README or documentation in order to see how the input has to look like.
+Bare in mind that the required input for a method may be more than just the input image, as it is specific of each method.
+Once again, the method README contains description of how its input should look like.

 ### Using the MethodFactory: